 Arriving at the airport for the trip to Nairobi, the capital of Kenya, Ken and Sharon from the UK, pose while Martin takes the photograph.
 Next stop, check-in and shortly afterwards, Africa.

-Waiting to check in with just a few suitcases for the journey.
+Volunteers Jake and Vish waiting to check in at Heathrow with just a few suitcases for the journey to Kenya.
 Each volunteer splits their luggage with half the space for themselves and half the space filled with items for the schools in Nairobi.

 Jude, Vish, Emma and Jake arrive in Nairobi, after many hours in the air, a lengthy wait in the immigration queue, and considerable patience at the baggage carousel.
 Setting foot on African soil is a wonderful moment.

 Volunteers arrive at Excel School in Ngando, a slum in Nairobi.
-The welcome is always warm at the first Porridge and Rice school.
-From the left - John, Jude (UK volunteer), Mary, Agnes, Beth, Jake (UK volunteer), Grace, Emma (UK volunteer), Titus and Vish (UK volunteer).
+Visitors are always warmly welcomed by members of the Kenyan leadership team.
+People from the left are John, Jude (UK volunteer), Mary, Agnes, Beth, Jake (UK volunteer), Grace, Emma (UK volunteer), Titus and Vish (UK volunteer).

-Vish, Jude, Emma, and Jake, volunteers from the UK, arrive at Excel School in Ngando to begin three weeks working in the slums.
+Vish, Jude, Emma, and Jake, volunteers from the UK, arrive at Excel School in Ngando to begin three weeks working with Porridge and Rice schools in the slums.
 Volunteers make a very real contribution to the work of the charity.

-Luan, a volunteer from the UK, taking a break from work refurbishing blackboards to enjoy a cup of chai "sweet tea" and a chat with the children of Excel School.
+Luan, a classics graduate and volunteer from the UK, taking a break from refurbishing blackboards to enjoy a cup of chai "sweet tea" and a chat with the children of Excel School.

-Leonie and Taylor, two volunteers from the UK, outside a Porridge and Rice school on their first day in the Nairobi slums, home to some of the poorest people in the world.
+Leonie and Taylor, two A level volunteers from the UK, outside a Porridge and Rice school on their first day in the Nairobi slums, home to some of the poorest people in the world.

-Emma, a nurse, and Jude, a software engineer, at Excel School, ready to work as volunteers.
-Note the impressive hat that Jude is wearing - the Kenyan sun is harsh and all volunteers are expected to either wear a hat or put on suncreen.
+Emma, a nurse, and Jude, a software engineer, at Excel School, ready to work as volunteers with Porridge and Rice schools.
+The Kenyan sun is harsh and all volunteers are expected to either wear a hat or put on suncreen, hence the impressive hat that Jude is wearing.

 Volunteers Jude, Jake, Emma, and Vish, pose with the teachers of Lizpal School, a dedicated team of amazing people working to improve the lives of the children in their community.

-Volunteers Luan, Vish, Kuljit, Ramy, Ken, and Ned, arrive at Excel School, ready for a day of work, where they are warmly greeted by Titus, head of Excel, and Ruth, head of Heri Junior.
+Volunteers Luan, Vish, Kuljit, Ramy, Ken, and Ned, arrive at Excel School, ready to work, and are warmly greeted by Titus, head of Excel, and Ruth, head of Heri Junior.

 Volunteers, Ned, Taylor, and Rachel, are greeted in song by the pupils of Lizpal School, a Porridge and Rice school in Ngando, a Nairobi slum.

-Volunteers Kuljit and Ned from the UK interact with pupils at Excel School.
-The children are always keen to laugh and chat to volunteers.
+Kuljit and Ned, volunteers from the UK, interact with pupils at Excel School in Ngando.
+The children welcome visitors and are always keen to chat to volunteers.

 Titus and Mary, head and deputy head of Excel, chat to volunteers Rachel and Ned about a book donated to the partner schools of Porridge and Rice.
-Books are too expensive for schools in the slums, schools which at times do not have money to pay their staff.
+Books are too expensive for schools in the slums to purchase, schools which at times do not have money to pay their staff.

-UK Volunteers, Rachel, Taylor, Dhruv, and Ned, are greeted by Mary, the deputy head teacher of Excel School during the Kenyan winter.
-UK volunteers feel hot and so are wearing t-shirts while the locals wear jumpers and jackets.
+UK Volunteers Rachel, Taylor, Dhruv, and Ned, are greeted by Mary, the deputy head teacher of Excel School.
+Even though it is winter in Kenya, UK volunteers find the weather hot and so are wearing t-shirts while the locals wear jumpers and jackets.

 Visitors attend the Excel School assembly, a big event where the entire school gathers to be addressed by the school leadership.
 Guests are always welcome at Porridge and Rice schools.